kavgan/nlp-in-practice/CountVectorizer/README.md

 git clone <this repo url>
 ```

-2. Next, switch to the tfidftransformer directory of this repo.
+2. Next, switch to the CountVectorizer directory of this repo.
 ```
 cd  nlp-in-practice/CountVectorizer
 ```